CultivateHQ/cultivateHQ.com/source/posts/2016-09-19-lean-ux-in-the-enterprise-is-hard.html.md

       </td>
       <td>
         <p>
-        Failure sounds bad, because we don’t explain.
+        Failure sounds bad.
         </p>
         <p>
-        There is no failing, only massaging of truth into success.
-No-one fails, failure is unacceptable.
-(Tree of monkeys)
+        Therefore, there is no failing, only massaging of truth into success.
         </p>
       </td>
     </tr>